missionpinball/mpf-docs/hardware/voltages_and_power/voltages_and_power.rst

 They are generally not recommended for new designs.
 If you want to produce a machine this will also be harder to certify in most countries.
+Some people use 24V supplies which technically works but is not recommended because coils tend to be quite weak and unreliable in those settings.

 A large capacitor might help to keep this rail stable since pulsing and PWMing coil causes large electric and magnetic spikes.
 In some cases a PSU might turn off while driving coils without a capacitor on this rail.
+In other cases pulses might be unstable because the voltage will drop too much during the pulse (seems to be common with 24V supplies).
+If you are increasing pulse times and there seems to be no change in the power of the coil you are likely experiencing the second issue.
+Adding large capacitors or using a power entry board (see below) is recommended in those cases.

 You want to use at least one fuse on the HV rail to prevent coils from burning.
 Most coils will start burning after a while if you enable them permanently